JuliaCI/BenchmarkTools.jl/README.md

 ## Why does this package exist?

-Our story begins with two packages, Benchmarks and BenchmarkTrackers.
-Benchmarks implemented an execution strategy for collecting and summarizing individual benchmark results, while BenchmarkTrackers implemented a framework for organizing, running, and determining regressions of groups of benchmarks.
+Our story begins with two packages, "Benchmarks" and "BenchmarkTrackers".
+The Benchmarks package implemented an execution strategy for collecting and summarizing individual benchmark results, while BenchmarkTrackers implemented a framework for organizing, running, and determining regressions of groups of benchmarks.
 Under the hood, BenchmarkTrackers relied on Benchmarks for actual benchmark execution.

 For a while, the Benchmarks + BenchmarkTrackers system was used for automated performance testing of Julia's Base library.
 It soon became apparent that the system suffered from a variety of issues: